petros-d/docs/docs/shared-responsibility-model.md

 id: 'shared-responsibility-model'
 ---

+## Overview

 Astronomer's highest priority is the security and reliability of your tasks.
 As an Astronomer Cloud customer, you benefit from a fully-managed data orchestration platform that meets the requirements of the most security-sensitive organizations.

-Security is a shared responsibility between Astronomer and you (the customer), as described below.
+Astronomer Cloud operates on a model of shared responsibility, which means that both the Astronomer team and Astronomer customers are responsible for the security of the platform.
+This document specifies areas of security ownership for both Astronomer customers and the Astronomer team.

 ## Astronomer's Security Responsibilities

 Astronomer is responsible for providing a secure and reliable managed service offering, including:

-- [Control Plane](https://docs.astronomer.io/#features) and core services (Cloud UI, Cloud API, Deployment Access, Cloud Image Repository)
+- Managing the [Control Plane](#features) and core services (Cloud UI, Cloud API, Deployment Access, Cloud Image Repository).
-- Secure authentication and authorization to all interfaces (UI, API, CLI)
+- Securing authentication and authorization to all interfaces (UI, API, CLI).
-- Automated provisioning, scaling, and configuration management of Astronomer Cloud resources in the Data Plane
+- Automating provisioning, scaling, and configuration management of Astronomer Cloud resources in the Data Plane.
-- Ongoing maintenance (currency, hardening, patching) and uptime monitoring of Astronomer Cloud [resources](https://docs.astronomer.io/resource-reference-aws) in the Data Plane
+- Completing ongoing maintenance (currency, hardening, patching) and uptime monitoring of Astronomer Cloud. [resources](resource-reference-aws) in the Data Plane.
-- Data encryption (at rest/in flight) of Astronomer managed components (Control and Data Planes)
+- Maintaining data encryption (at rest/in flight) of Astronomer managed components (Control and Data Planes).
-- Latest production-ready and supported distribution of [Astronomer Runtime](https://docs.astronomer.io/upgrade-runtime) available for net-new and to be upgraded Deployments
+- Consistently releasing production-ready and supported distributions of [Astronomer Runtime](upgrade-runtime) net-new and to-be-upgraded Deployments.

 ## Customer Security Responsibilities

 The customer is responsible for managing certain security aspects of their Astronomer Cloud Organization and Deployments, including:

-- Invite, remove, and manage roles and permissions of users and API keys within your organization and workspace(s)
+- Inviting, removing, and managing roles and permissions of users and API keys within their organization and workspace(s).
-- Store and retrieve [API keys](api-keys), connections and [environment variables](environment-variables) for your data pipelines
+- Storing and retrieving [API keys](api-keys), connections and [environment variables](environment-variables) for data pipelines.
-- Integrate with your federated identity management platform for secure single sign-on (SSO) authentication and customer managed credentials
+- Integrating with their federated identity management platform for secure single sign-on (SSO) authentication and customer managed credentials.
-- Develop and maintain data pipelines with security and quality coding best practices, inclusive of vulnerability management of your plugins and dependencies
+- Developing and maintaining data pipelines with security and quality coding best practices, inclusive of vulnerability management of plugins and dependencies.
-- Regularly [upgrade your Deployment(s)](upgrade-runtime) to the latest Astronomer Runtime to take advantage of new functionality, as well as bug and security fixes
+- Regularly [upgrading their Deployment(s)](upgrade-runtime) to the latest Astronomer Runtime version to take advantage of new functionality, as well as bug and security fixes.
-- [Configure and manage Deployment resource settings](https://docs.astronomer.io/configure-deployment) for your data pipeline workloads
+- [Configuring and managing Deployment resource settings](configure-deployment) for data pipeline workloads.
-- [Secure the network communications](install-aws#step-4-let-astronomer-complete-the-install) between your Data Plane and sensitive data resources
+- [Securing the network communications](install-aws#step-4-let-astronomer-complete-the-install) between their Data Plane and sensitive data resources.